whamtet/simpleui/doc/advanced_usage.md

 ### relative paths

 `path` and `value` are set based on the position of each component on the stack.
-It is *ocassionally* useful to reference other components
+It is sometimes useful to reference other components

 ```clojure
 (value "subcomponent/parameter") ;; naughty naughty!